michaelnny/InstructLLaMA/README.md

 ```
 while not converged:
-  using a prompt only datasets and RL self-play to generate a large batch of L sample completions when following the policy model.
+  use a prompt only datasets and RL self-play to generate a large batch of L sample episodes

+  for each episode in L:
-  for each of the completion, use the RM model to assign a reward signal to it.
-Additionally, use the SFT model to compute a pre-token KL penalty as part of the reward signal, so hopefully the policy don't diverge too much from the SFT model.
+    use the RM model to assign a reward signal according to the completion tokens.
+    use the SFT model to compute a pre-token KL penalty for the completion tokens as part of the reward signal

   for each PPO training epoch:
     using PPO to update the policy and value networks based on the L samples